hydure/Blog/content/post/Bandit2.md

 Level 9

-The password for level 10 is stored in the file `data.txt` and is one of the few human-readable strings beginning with serveral `=` characters.
+The password for level 10 is stored in the file `data.txt` and is one of the few human-readable strings beginning with several `=` characters.
 We try `cat`ing the file, but learn that you cannot because the file is not human-readable.
 The level recommends using the `strings` command, which prints the strings of printable characters in files.
 With this we can look at the human-readable strings within the file and then search them using `grep`.

 Putting it all together, we type `strings data.txt | grep "=="` and get the following output: